Stalking the Bogeyman

 Stalking the Bogeyman is an American play by Markus Potter and David Holthouse with additional writing by Shane Zeigler, Shane Stokes & Santino Fontana.
 It is based upon David Holthouse's Westword newspaper article, where Holthouse wrote about how he had once planned to kill his childhood rapist.
 Potter chose to adapt the play after listening to Holthouse's story on a This American Life podcast, and the play had its world premiere at the North Carolina Stage Company in September 2013.
 An off-Broadway production ran from September 29, 2014 until November 9, 2014 at New World Stages.
 A new production of the play opened in London on July 11, 2016.
 The play made its Australian premiere at the historic Old Fitzroy Theatre in Sydney on May 23, 2018.
-The play received an Outer Critics Circle Award nomination off-Broadway, and three off-West End Award nominations in London, including best production.
+The play received an Outer Critics Circle Award nomination off-Broadway, and three Offies, including best production.

 Synopsis

 When he was seven, David Holthouse was raped by a 17-year-old acquaintance whom he knew through friends of his parents.
 The teenager threatened to kill him if he did not comply with his wishes, and after he was finished, David was threatened with violence if he did not keep quiet.
 Twenty-five years later, David can no longer remain silent when he learns that the man who destroyed his childhood has moved into his new neighborhood.
 With key ties to the leader of an Arizona gang and other illicit connections, David meticulously plans the murder of the Bogeyman.

 Feature story: STALKING THE BOGEYMAN: VENGEANCE OR HEALING?